-Chelonia Mydas (scientific name for green sea turtle) was named for their body fat which is a green color because of their diet of algae and seagrass.
-Juvenile sea turtles are omnivores and eat a mixed diet of plants and small insects, including worms and crustaceans, eventually transitioning to a pure plant based diet.
+Chelonia Mydas (the scientific name for green sea turtle) was named for their body fat which is a green color because of their diet of algae and seagrass.
+Juvenile sea turtles are omnivores and eat a mixed diet of plants and small insects, including worms and crustaceans, eventually transitioning to a purely plant-based diet.

 Do Other Animals Prey on Green Sea Turtles?

-When the water visibility is poor, sharks can often mistake a human for a sea turtle (green sea turtles are tiger sharks main diet staple) which is the most common reason for the few shark bites we have in Hawaii.
-This is why we do not recommend entering the water when their is poor water clarity.
-Thankfully turtles were given amazing hard shells to help protect them in many circumstances and their colors acts as camouflage.
+When the water visibility is poor, sharks can often mistake a human for a sea turtle (green sea turtles are tiger shark’s main diet staple) which is the most common reason for the few shark bites we have in Hawaii.
+This is why we do not recommend entering the water when there is poor water clarity.
+Thankfully turtles were given amazing hard shells to help protect them in many circumstances and their colors act as camouflage.

 The green sea turtle population is considered endangered, there are less than 100,000 nesting females left.
 This is why protections are still in place to continue to restore their population.

 Never touch a sea turtle (this is actually against the law!) and give turtles their space so they can interact naturally in their marine environment as well as come to the surface to breathe.
 Violating the protections of the sea turtles can lead to $100,000 in fines and even jail time.

 Survival and Preservation

 Our interactions with green sea turtles in Maui have been their number one threat to their survival.